mafreud/proximity/README.md

 ## Widgets that you can touch and feel

-- IndexedStack ✨
+- IndexedStack
-- Sliver ✨
+- Sliver
   - SliverAppBar
   - SliverListAndSliverGridView
-- Algolia(iOS only) ✨
+- Algolia(iOS only) - Full-text search
-- SearchDelegate ✨
+- SearchDelegate
-- Table ✨
+- Table
-- SwitchListTile ✨
+- SwitchListTile
-- AnimatedSwitcher ✨
+- AnimatedSwitcher
-- RotatedBox ✨
+- RotatedBox
 - Scrollbar
 - ExpansionPanel
 - PhysicalModel